-Action #45: Recognising the importance of Article 7 reports for confidence building and monitoring the implementation of Convention obligations as well as for international cooperation and assistance, develop adapted reporting forms under the auspices of the Presidency taking into consideration the actions laid out in this Action Plan, which will be considered at the Tenth Meeting of States Parties.
+Action #45: Recognising the importance of Article 7 reports for confidence building and monitoring the implementation of Convention obligations as well as for international cooperation and assistance, develop adapted reporting forms taking into consideration the actions laid out in this Action Plan.
+The adapted reporting form will be developed under the guidance of the Presidency and will be considered at the Tenth Meeting of States Parties.
 Until such adapted reporting forms are adopted, States Parties will use the reporting forms adopted at the first Meeting of States Parties, where possible.